Twice22/Twice22.github.io/_posts/2017-6-4-reinforcement-learning.md

 $$

 The second equality comes from the idea of the pre-state and the fact that we expand U(s) by one recursive call so we can write the pre-state and the state s'.
-The third equality is how we would like to rewrite the Utility function.
-So, by analyzing the second and the last relationship, we see that the equality is satisfied if we define:
+The third equality is how we would like to rewrite the utility function.
+So, by analyzing the second and the last relations, we can see that the equality is satisfied if we define:

 + $R'(s,a) = 0$
 + $T'(pre, b, s') = 1$